An earache is a sharp, dull, or burning pain in one or both ears. The pain may last a short time or be ongoing. Related conditions include:

 The symptoms of an ear infection may include:

 Ear pain in adults is less likely to be from an ear infection.
-What you think is ear pain may actually be coming from another location, such as your temporomandibular joint, teeth, throat, or other location.
+Pain that you feel in the ear may be coming from another place such as, your teeth, joint in the jaw (temporomandibular joint) or throat.
 This is called "referred" pain.

 Causes of ear pain may include:

-Ear pain in a child or infant may be due to infection, or the following causes:
+Ear pain in a child or infant may be due to infection.
+Other causes may include:

 The following steps may help an earache: